Pooreffects/muslim-leaflet-backend/README.md

 $ npm run test:cov
 ```

+## Features

+This API provides endpoints for:
+  - '/daily-prayers' that ships with prayers that every Muslim should udelize on a day-to-day.
+  - '/qoran' Readonly
+  - 'qoran-audio' coming soon
+  - 'qoran-reciters' coming soon

 ## Todos - Feature Implementations

 - [x] Create Auth Module
 - [x] Setting up ground work; controller routing and provider business logic for the auth module.
 - [x] Add an eslint rule to disable prettier/prettier
 - [x] Create a User Module
+- [ ] Set up prisma
 - [ ] Create a DB connection
       `Note: I have not executed this step cause it requires me to install docker thus WSL2 on my machine that I am about to change btw`
+      `Work Around: I am going to spin up a SQLite DB`